nehapothina/2016-election-results/2016-election-results.md

 NAs in the dataset that would be coerced in, on using a full\_join.
 I then created a final dataset, using a subset of only the variables, that I thought were pertinent to problem 1.

-1.  describe the data and the more interesting variables.
-Which variables’ relationship to the election outcomes you might want to analyze?

 ``` r
 head(pres_county_data_1)